openshift/installer/Documentation/conventions.md

 Each platform should at minimum contain the following files:
 - `config.tf`: A symlink to the main config.tf file in the repo root.
 - `variables.tf`: Platform specific variable declararions.
 All should be namespaced as `tectonic_<PLATFORM_NAME>_<VAR_NAME>`
-- `terraform.tfvars.example`: An example file demonstrating how users can configure the variables for provisioning.
+- `terraform.tfvars.example`: An example file contained in the root of the repo which demonstrates how users can configure the variables for provisioning.
 Users must customize this file.
 - `README.md`: All platform related documentation to quickly get started and references to other docs.
 - `main.tf`: The main entrypoint.
 This should configure all modules and pass along common variables.
 Users may customize this file as needed.
 - `output.tf`: Contains all output variable declarations.
 These contain any generated output useful to users.